enesgokdemir/OpenCV/README.md

 # OpenCV

-I created this repository to collect links that I find useful in the field of free road maps and resources for OpenCV.
+I created this repository to collect links that I find useful in the field of free road maps and resources code for OpenCV.
 I will update regularly!

 The main picture we used: